jedi-knights/pytest.nvim/README.md

 **pytest.nvim** is a Neovim plugin that provides tight integration with the Pytest framework for Python.

-With `pytest.nvim`, you can execute tests directly from within Neovim, review results in the quickfix window, and (in upcoming versions) interactively select markers, environments, and other Pytest options.
+With `pytest.nvim`, you can execute tests directly from within Neovim, review results in the quickfix window, and interactively select markers, environments, and other Pytest options.
 This plugin is designed to enhance the feedback loop for Python developers working with tests inside Neovim.

 ---